getodk/central-backend/docs/api.md

 + Parameters
     + id: `16` (number, required) - The numeric ID of the Field Key

 + Response 200 (application/json)
     + Attributes (Success)

++ Response 403 (application/json)
+    + Attributes (Error 403)

+# Group Project Management

+Apart from staff users ("Web Users" in the Central management interface) and some site-wide configuration details like backups, all of ODK Central's objects (Forms, Submissions, Field Keys) are partitioned by Project, and available only as subresources below the main Projects resource.

+## Projects [/v1/projects]

+_(introduced: version 0.4.0)_

+You must create a containing Project before you can create any of these subobjects.

+### Listing all Projects [GET]

+Currently, there are no paging or filtering options, so listing `Project`s will get you every Project in the system, every time.

+This endpoint supports retrieving extended metadata; provide a header `X-Extended-Metadata: true` to additionally retrieve the `forms` count of forms within the Project, as well as the `lastSubmission` timestamp of the latest submission to any for in the project, if any.

++ Response 200 (application/json)
+    This is the standard response, if Extended Metadata is not requested:

+    + Attributes (array[Project])

++ Response 200 (application/json; extended)
+    This is the Extended Metadata response, if requested via the appropriate header:

+    + Attributes (array[Extended Project])

++ Response 403 (application/json)
+    + Attributes (Error 403)

+### Creating a Project [POST /v1/projects]

+To create a Project, the only information you must supply (via POST body) is the desired name of the Project.

++ Request (application/json)
+    + Attributes
+        + name: `Project Name` (string, required) - The desired name of the Project.

+    + Body

+            { "name": "Project Name" }

++ Response 200 (application/json)
+    + Attributes (Project)

++ Response 403 (application/json)
+    + Attributes (Error 403)

+### Getting Project Details [GET /v1/projects/{id}]

+To get just the details of a single Project, `GET` its single resource route by its numeric ID.

+This endpoint supports retrieving extended metadata; provide a header `X-Extended-Metadata: true` to additionally retrieve the `forms` count of forms within the Project, as well as the `lastSubmission` timestamp of the latest submission to any for in the project, if any.

++ Parameters
+    + id: `16` (number, required) - The numeric ID of the Project

++ Response 200 (application/json)
+    This is the standard response, if Extended Metadata is not requested:

+    + Attributes (Project)

++ Response 200 (application/json; extended)
+    This is the Extended Metadata response, if requested via the appropriate header:

+    + Attributes (Extended Project)

++ Response 403 (application/json)
+    + Attributes (Error 403)

+### Updating Project Details [PATCH /v1/projects/{id}]

+Currently, the only Project information that may be updated is its name.

++ Parameters
+    + id: `16` (number, required) - The numeric ID of the Project

++ Request (application/json)
+    + Attributes
+        + name: `New Project Name` (string, required) - The desired name of the Project.

+    + Body

+            { "name": "New Project Name" }

++ Response 200 (application/json)
+    + Attributes (Project)

++ Response 403 (application/json)
+    + Attributes (Error 403)

+### Deleting a Project [DELETE /v1/projects/{id}]

+Deleting a Project will remove it from the management interface and make it permanently inaccessible.
+Do not do this unless you are certain you will never need any of its data again.

++ Parameters
+    + id: `16` (number, required) - The numeric ID of the Project

++ Response 200 (application/json)
+    + Attributes (Success)